 Depending on the type of insurance you have and the type of insurance the other driver has, you may be able to seek compensation for some or all the losses and damages outlined above.
 A Marion texting while driving accident lawyer on our team can help you identify specific losses and damages that are compensable based on your case’s unique circumstances.

 Proof and Liability

-Ohio Revised Code (ORC) §4511.204 expressly prohibits the use of handheld devices to read, write, or send electronic messages such as texts while operating vehicles on streets, highways, and thoroughfares that are open to the public.
-These rules apply to private and commercial motor vehicles, as well as streetcars and trackless trolleys.
+Ohio Revised Code Section 4511.204 expressly prohibits the use of handheld devices to read, write, or send electronic messages such as texts while operating vehicles on streets, highways, and thoroughfares that are open to the public.
+These laws apply to private and commercial motor vehicles, as well as streetcars and trackless trolleys.